Efficiency of ANS Entropy Encoders: ANS Encoders

-The described scheme is the simplest form of the so-called \emph{range ANS (rANS)}.
+The described scheme is the simplest preliminary form of the so-called \emph{range ANS (rANS)}.
 As will be seen later, the size of $w_n$ in bits can be bounded by $\sum_a f_a \log\frac{n}{f_a} + O(n)$.
-The redundancy $O(n)$ is quite significant for many applications and, indeed, the described scheme does not perform well in practice.
-The following section describes an additional ``shuffling'' step in the encoder that fixes this issue.
-There exists, however, a more elaborate version of the range ANS that does not have such a problem and works well without shuffling; we discuss it briefly in Section~\ref{sec:enhanced-rans} where we also present a novel variant of the range ANS with good compression guarantees.
+The redundancy $O(n)$ is quite significant for many applications and, indeed, the described preliminary scheme does not perform well in practice and it is never used as is.
+To fix this issue, an additional ``shuffling'' step should be added to the encoder, which is described in the following section; the scheme with this step is called \emph{tabled ANS (tANS)} or \emph{Finite State Entropy (FSE)} and it has much smaller redundancy.
+There exists, however, a more elaborate version of the range ANS that also has a small redundancy and works well without shuffling; we discuss it briefly in Section~\ref{sec:enhanced-rans} where we also present a novel variant of the range ANS with good compression guarantees.